 Thoughts About Design And Art - Vanseo Design Design is not art.
 While they share some similarities the two are not the same.
 Designers solve problems and artists express themselves.
-Yet art and design are often linked, especially when it comes to the aesthetic layer of design.
 Note: This post includes an audio version.
-If you don’t see the audio above, Click here to listen.
 Every so often I see someone mention that design isn’t art, but there’s something more in the mention.
 I don’t agree with this attitude and think it equally wrong and quite honestly a bad message to be sending.
 Today I want to talk about design and art.
 Design is not Art Design and art have a different purpose.
 Designers can increase their value the more they know and understand art Art on the other hand is its own end.
 Design and art have a different process to creation.
 Art has no constraints initially and ultimately only those constraints imposed by the artist or the work itself.
 Both art and design are observed and judged differently.
+Design is judged on utility and function.
+Art and design have different audiences.
+Art is experience driven.
 Design is Similar to Art Art is Found Everywhere Including Design

 Modern Artists Full List Modern Artists Full List New Artists Driven by passion, liberty, and sexual experimentation, Fini was arguably the most rebellious, theatrical, and autonomous of the female Surrealists.
 X Andy Wyeth was a twentieth-century American artist known for his rural landscapes and figure studies.
 His realist, yet eerily enigmatic, style is characterized by its compositional balance, high definition, and keen evocation of textural details.
 Artists by Movement Artists by COUNTRY Modern Artists Full List Below are biographies and analysis of the work of all the artists who were central to modern art.
 Total: 320 Artists Serbian-American Artist Movements and Styles: Performance Art, Feminist Art Born: November 30, 1946 - Belgrade, Yugoslavia Marina Abramović's is one of the key artist in the performance art movement.
 Swedish Painter Movements and Styles: Expressionism, Symbolism, Modernism and Modern Art, Abstract Art Born: October 26, 1862 - Solna, Sweden Died: October 21, 1944 - Sjursholm, Sweden Show more